benjaminjohnking/benjaminjohnking/RESUME.md

 - Implemented support tools for internal customer support teams, enabling troubleshooting of web and mobile application issues.
 - Upgraded Oracle SQL Server database instances, enhancing data management and performance for key applications.
 - Led the upgrade of IBM WebSphere Portal server for internal resources, improving accessibility for Matco tool distributors.
-- Collaborated routinely with the marketing team on cross-functional e-commerce initiatives, including integration of Google Tag Manager, Google Analytics, and HubSpot communications.
+- Collaborated routinely with the marketing team on cross-functional e-commerce initiatives, implementing and leveraging integrations for Google Tag Manager, Google Analytics, Firebase and HubSpot for targeted email marketing, engagement monitoring and search engine optimization.

 ---